+Before coming to OSU, I was an Industrial Postdoc at the Institute for Mathematics and its Applications at the University of Minnesota hosted by Professor Fadil Santosa.
 I received my Ph.D. in mathematics from the University of Rochester, May 2012 under the direction of Professor Alex Iosevich.
 After graduating, I spent a year as a Postdoctoral Fellow in mathematics at the Technion- Israel Institute of Technology.

 I created the Math to Industry seminar to empower students to use their mathematics degree to land rewarding jobs, and I organized one of the first international workshops in Harmonic analysis and fractal sets in the midwest: HAFS2017.